Frequently asked questions by our patients.

 Learn more about your upcoming Green Square Dermatology appointment with answers to common patient questions and policy queries.

-Our consultation fees during a single course of treatment are:
+As of Monday 8th February 2021, our consultation fees during a single course of treatment will be increased to:

 The most common medical services performed during a single course of treatment are: